bahaisongproject/bahaisongproject.com/src/pages-md/about.md

 ## Acknowledgements

-This project would not be possible withouth the contributions of so many people.
+This project would not be possible without the contributions of so many people.
 Thank you to

 *   All the friends who shared songs with us
 *   Chad for many brainstorming sessions